WardGauderis/IncludesToDot/README.md

 # IncludesToDot

-Visualize the include structure of your C++ project on Linux.
+Visualize the include structure of your C++ project on Linux using Graphviz DOT language.

 Usage: -h for headers only